seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__--__main__.md

 }
 ```

-This looked clean, but running it with node gives me an error:
+This looked clean, but running it with node gave me an error:
 ```
 ReferenceError: require is not defined in ES module scope, you can use import instead This file is being treated as an ES module because it has a '.js' file extension and '/home/fisher/repos/blog-astro/package.json' contains "type": "module".
 To treat it as a CommonJS script, rename it to use the '.cjs' file extension.
 ```

-Since this approach uses a CJS `require`, it's not compatible with ESM, which my project uses by default.
+Since this approach used a CJS `require`, it wasn't compatible with ESM, which my project used by default.

 Renaming the file to use a `.cjs` extension and changing my `import`s to `require`s worked, but it didn't seem ideal.
 I wondered, what was the ESM way?